C4RR0T02/Insider_Threat_POCs_and_Reviewing_EPM/POC5.md

 ## Steps to Carry Out Exploitation

-There are a total of 2 steps to be caried out during the process of conducting a reverse shell attack.
+There are a total of 2 steps to be caried out during the process of conducting a ransomware attack.

 The following are the 2 steps taken during the POC.